• Skip to primary navigation

 • Place your egg whites into the bowl of your stand mixer, add salt and cream of tartar and use the whisk attachment at medium speed until soft peaks are formed (about 1-2 minutes).

-• Add the sugar to the egg whites slowly incorporating it into the meringue (you can process your sugar in food processor by pulsing a few times to make super fine sugar so that all of the sugar melts easily).
-Once all of the sugar is added and well combined, test the consistency by rubbing between your finger tips to enure that all of the sugar has melted.
+• Add the sugar to the egg whites slowly incorporating it into the meringue (you can process your sugar in a food processor by pulsing a few times to make superfine sugar so that all of the sugar melts easily).
+Once all of the sugar is added and well combined, test the consistency by rubbing between your fingertips to ensure that all of the sugar has melted.

 • Add eggnog and vanilla paste (or extract) and freshly grated nutmeg.
 Continue to mix on high speed until stiff peaks are formed, and your meringue is smooth and glossy.

-• Place baking sheets into the oven on the lower racks, and bake at 200 degrees F (93 degrees C) for 1 hour 15 minutes.
+• Place baking sheets into the oven on the lower racks, and bake at 200°F (90°C) for 1 hour 15 minutes.
 If you need to use a higher baking temperature, reduce the baking time until the outside of the meringues are dry but not changing color, or browning at the bottoms.

 • When the meringues are dry to the touch, turn off your oven and allow them to cool completely in the oven and preferably overnight.